Break out the blue suede shoes on a cruise to Elvis's homeland

 Luhrmann’s Elvis brings this beloved idol back into our lives and returns his music to our ears – if you haven’t yet seen the film (and you really should), expect to be able to “shake, rattle and roll" your way through legendary songs such as Suspicious Minds and Hound Dog.

-Want to dive even deeper into Elvis’s world?
+Want to dive even deeper into Elvis’ world?
 Embark on a cruise to some of the King’s haunts.
 Here’s how…

 P&O Cruises set to launch escape room experience onboard new ship Arvia